-Proposed demonstrations should highlight recent results or on-going work related to simulation,
+the Demo/Tools Program.
+Proposed demonstrations should highlight recent results or on-going

-modeling, analysis, and evaluation of wireless and mobile networks and systems.
-The topics of interest
+work related to modeling, simulation, and development of wireless and mobile networks

 Submissions reflecting both mature systems and work-in-progress

-are invited.
-We also welcome submissions describing a significantly improved or
+are encouraged.
+We also encourage submissions describing a significantly improved or

-updated tool that has previously been presented in the literature.
+updated demo/tool that has already been presented in the published literature.
 Authors of papers

 submitted to the MSWiM conference are most welcome to also submit a demo/tool proposal related to